-The data, findings, assessments, and recommendations are contained in SWMUs 48 and 49 RFI/CMS Report dated February 2009, reviewed by Radford AAP (RFAAP), U.S. Army Environmental Center (USAEC), U.S. Army Center for Health Promotion and Preventive Medicine (USACHPPM) and the US Army Corps of Engineers (USACE).
-The report has been submitted for review by the U.S. Environmental Protection Agency (USEPA) Region III and the Virginia Department of Environmental Quality (VDEQ).
-Most recently, it was decided that there will be a hot spot soil removal at SWMU 48.
+The data, findings, assessments, and recommendations are contained in SWMUs 48 and 49 RFI/CMS Report dated November 2008, currently under review by the Radford AAP (RFAAP), U.S. Army Environmental Center (USAEC), U.S. Army Center for Health Promotion and Preventive Medicine (USACHPPM) and the US Army Corps of Engineers (USACE).
+The report is to be submitted to U.S. Environmental Protection Agency (USEPA) Region III, and the Virginia Department of environmental quality (VDEQ) for their review.